EOP-OMB/opal/readme.md

    `source venv/bin/activate`
 1. Install the required python modules by running:\
    `pip install -r requirements.txt`
+1. create a file environment.py in you project root and enter the text "development" to run in development mode.\
+   `echo "development" > environment.py`
 1. Create a sqlite db file (or update the settings.py file with your database connection information)\
    `touch db.sqlite3`
 1. Run the initial migration to create the database objects:\